Tree & Shrub Disease

 Also, the stress of exhaust from cars will cause those leaves close to a road to die first.

-than the bark can accommodate.
+is growing faster than the bark can accommodate.

 On some trees this will result in one or more or deep vertical fissures (e.g., oak, maple, and pine).